 These processes provide the necessary resources to COP’s to facilitate product realization.
 These processes generally have the greatest degree of interaction at an operational level with COP’s and to a lesser degree with other internal QMS processes.
-SOP’s includes human resources, information technology, purchasing and receiving, laboratory, maintenance, tooling, facility management etc, whether performed onsite or off-site.
+SOP’s includes human resources, information technology, purchasing and receiving, laboratory, maintenance, tooling, facility management, etc, whether performed onsite or off-site.

 Management Oriented Processes (MOP’s)

-These processes provide the commitment, leadership, resources, review and decision-making by top management.
+These processes provide the commitment, leadership, resources, review, and decision-making by top management.
 These processes generally interact with all QMS processes at the QMS planning and review level.
 MOP’s includes business planning, management review, quality planning, resource planning, communication, etc., whether performed offsite or on-site.

 Quality Management Processes (QMP’s):

-It includes all process which are used to document, measure, analyze and improve all processes.
+It includes all process which is used to document, measure, analyze and improve all processes.
 These processes provide quality management support to and interact with all QMS processes.
-QMP’s includes document control, records control, monitoring and measurement of processes and product, internal audits, control of nonconforming product, corrective and preventive action, continual improvement, etc whether performed onsite or off-site.
+QMP’s includes document control, records control, monitoring and measurement of processes and product, internal audits, control of the nonconforming product, corrective and preventive action, continual improvement, etc whether performed onsite or off-site.

 Outsourced Processes (OP’s):

-An “outsourced process” is a process that the organization has identified as being needed for its quality management system (QMS), but one which it has chosen to be carried out by an external party outside the managerial control of your facility and not subject to the your QMS.
+An “outsourced process” is a process that the organization has identified as being needed for its quality management system (QMS), but one which it has chosen to be carried out by an external party outside the managerial control of your facility and not subject to your QMS.
 These could include MOP’s, COP’s or SOP’s.
 They may be performed onsite or off-site.
-These processes may include – strategic planning done at head office; purchasing or design done at head office or another location; heat treating; painting; welding, calibration; testing; sort; HR; etc., done by an outside organization.
+These processes may include – strategic planning is done at head office; purchasing or design done at head office or another location; heat treating; painting; welding, calibration; testing; sort; HR; etc., done by an outside organization.

 Implementing QMS using Process Approach

 Your QMS is made up of a network of these value-adding processes that link, combine and interact with one another to collectively provide product or service.
 These processes are inter-dependent and can be defined by complex interactions.
-For example, any of the COP processes, could interact with some or all of the MOP’s, SOP’s, QMP’s.
-Also note that resources (SOP’s) and QMP’s may also be applied to all other processes.
+For example, any of the COP processes could interact with some or all of the MOP’s, SOP’s, QMP’s.
+Also, note that resources (SOP’s) and QMP’s may also be applied to all other processes.